abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 list every directory under current directory entirely
 $ l //
 list every file only under current directory, ...so on

-So it suggests:
+Suggests:
 put suffix / to search for directory only,
 or put suffix // to search for file only,
-or put suffix /// to search for executable binary only
+or put suffix /// to search for executable file only
 or put suffix //// to search for link only

 $ l \\\\/
-list every filesystem type under "/" (root) directory entirely, the preceding \\\\ is to differentiate it with second use above: list every directory under current directory
+list any filesystem type under "/" (root) directory entirely, the prepended \\\\ is to differentiate it with second usage above: list every directory under current directory

 As absolute path, it always searchs in directories depths as explicitly specified, either with or without wildcard such as: